AncaSotir/ProbabilisticProgramming/README.md

 # Probabilistic Programming

 This repo contains two projects on Probabilistic Programming.
+The notebooks in html format can also be found in this repo.

 1. **Latent Dirichlet Allocation (LDA) in PyMC**